 Ensure the instance is online and ready

-The status of your Windows instance is available via serial console.
-Connect to the read only or interactive serial console to see that the instance is ready.
+Once the boot process is completed, which might take a few minutes, the status of your Windows instance is available through serial console output.
+Connect to the read only or interactive serial console to check if the instance is ready.

 Serial Console 1 (read only)

-- Open your Windows instance from the VM instances page in Cloud Console.
+- Open your Windows instance from the VM instances page in Google Cloud Platform console.

 gcloud compute connect-to-serial-port [INSTANCE_NAME] --port 1